Kimmel, Killers’ Flowers to headline Rosen rally in Las Vegas

 Late-night comedian Jimmy Kimmel and singer Brandon Flowers of the Las Vegas-based band The Killers will headline a Friday night rally for U.S. Senate candidate Jacky Rosen in Las Vegas.

-The Democrat’s campaign said Wednesday that Democratic U.S. Sen. Kamala Harris of California and Democratic candidate for Nevada governor Steve Sisolak will also appear at the health care-focused event at a downtown art walk.
+The Democrat’s campaign said Wednesday that Democratic U.S. Sen. Kamala Harris of California and Democratic candidate for Nevada governor Steve Sisolak will also appear at the health care-focused event at the First Friday art walk in downtown Las Vegas.

+#FirstFridayLV will host @jimmykimmel, @thekillers lead singer @brandonflowers, US Senator @KamalaHarris, and more at a @RosenforNevada rally this week!!! pic.twitter.com/Z28Z6bDAwP

 Rosen is in a tight race challenging incumbent Republican Sen. Dean Heller who has faced backlash for holding up GOP plans to repeal President Barack Obama’s health law before backing other repeal plans that failed.